wenjunwang-econ/wenjunwang-econ.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Intermediate Applied Microeconomics"
+title: "Teaching experience 1"
 collection: teaching
 type: "Undergraduate course"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University of Maryland, Department of Agricultural and Resource Economics"
+venue: "University 1, Department"
-date: 2014
+date: 2014-01-01
-location: "Maryland, United States"
+location: "City, Country"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.